Micz26/RepoRAG/README.md

 ### ReAct Agent System and Streamlit Interface

 In addition to the retrieval system, I implemented a ReAct agent system, utilizing the best-performing model (Query Extraction).
 This agent can, for example, generate summaries of the retrieved code snippets while also providing links to the corresponding files on GitHub.
 It first determines whether the user's query is related to the repository's code; if so, it retrieves relevant data and uses it in the response, avoiding redundant retrieval.
+The cagent also features memory, enabling it to retain context across interactions

 I also built a simple web chatbot interface using Streamlit.
 The app allows users to load code from a GitHub repository into a database and interact with agent.